Pamplona, Negros Oriental: Elementary and high schools

+Higher educational institutions

 The Negros Oriental State University Main Campus College of Agriculture, Forestry and Fisheries has an extension campus in Pamplona.

-In 2006, Paidos Learning Center (now Paidos Learning And Nurturing Academe+, Incorporate) was established for early childhood ages.
-As a private institution, PLAN A+ or Paidos has been an active partner in community development for Education and Care (EDUCARE).
+In 2008, Paidos Learning Center (now Paidos Learning And Nurturing Academe+, Incorporated) was established for early childhood ages.
+As a private institution, PLAN A+ has been an active partner in community development for Education and Care (EDUCARE).
 Paidos complements the EDUCARE services of children in DSWD Daycare centers and the Kindergartners in DepEd schools.

 Healthcare

 The record of live birth indicates that 20 children are born for every 1,000 population, while death records showed that 4 died for every 1,000.
 The data shows, that with the total population of 32,000 the municipality's population will increase to 37,120 by the year 2012.
 This indicates the need to strengthen the campaign for birth control or family planning.
 According to the report of the MHO with the total death, 99% or 156 had medical attendance.
 These proves that medical services is efficient and effective.
 Of the seven infant deaths three died of Pneumonia, two died of unknown cause and two on stillbirths.
 Cause of one maternal death was due to Postpartum hemorrhage.
 The decrease of infant and maternal death rate for the year signified the efficient and effective delivery of health services in the barangays.
-Despite of the insufficient facilities in the barangays, midwives and health workers efficiently did their jobs.
+Despite the insufficient facilities in the barangays, midwives and health workers efficiently did their jobs.
 The top three leading causes of mortality showed that 60 died of Pneumonia, 18 died of Cerebrovascular Accident while 17 died of Congestive Hearth Failure, while the top three leading causes of morbidity showed Influenza, Pneumonia and Diarrhea.
 Basing on the report, Pneumonia is the top leading cause of mortality among infants and adults.
 The top three leading causes of morbidity are environmentally borne.
 All three can be accounted to poor environmental sanitation.
 This situation will guide both health workers and stakeholders where to direct its programs.
 Malnutrition is still prevalent in the municipality, although incidence of severe malnutrition is 0.7% which is very low, incidence of mild malnutrition is 44% which is still high.
 The incidence of severe has to be eradicated and the incidence of mild has to be reduced.
 Improving health condition of the people and total eradication of both infant and maternal death incidence are the endeavors of heath workers.
 With this, there is a need for substantial support of both the barangay and municipal government units in the form of facilities, supplies and medicines.